-We own all of the intellectual property related to the composition and uses of Resunab.
 Our intellectual property and product pipeline is based on seminal research done by Professor Sumner Burstein, Ph.D. at the University of Massachusetts Medical Center.
 Upon Corbus' formation, Dr. Burstein assigned to Corbus his rights and intellectual property ownership to Resunab on a royalty-free basis in consideration for 200,000 shares of Series A Non-Convertible preferred stock.
-The intellectual property includes scientific data and regulatory data, product know-how and one patent issued in January 2014 for the use of Resunab to treat interstitial cystitis, an indication for which we are currently pursuing partnership opportunities.
+The intellectual property includes scientific data and regulatory data, product know-how and one patent issued in January 2014 and expiring in November 2029 for the use of Resunab to treat interstitial cystitis, an indication for which we are currently pursuing partnership opportunities.